google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 # TLS Servers {#tls_servers}

-TLS servers MUST use at least one of the three mechanisms listed below to present one or more SCTs from one or more logs to each TLS client during full TLS handshakes, where each SCT corresponds to the server certificate.
-TLS servers SHOULD also present corresponding inclusion proofs and STHs.
+CT-using TLS servers MUST use at least one of the three mechanisms listed below to present one or more SCTs from one or more logs to each TLS client during full TLS handshakes, where each SCT corresponds to the server certificate.
+They SHOULD also present corresponding inclusion proofs and STHs.

 Three mechanisms are provided because they have different tradeoffs.